Free GD&T Calculator [ + Much More ]

 In GD&T, Perpendicularity can refer to either Surface Perpendicularity or Axis Perpendicularity.

 Surface Perpendicularity is a tolerance that controls Perpendicularity between two surfaces aligned at 90 degrees to each other.
 It is controlled by two parallel planes acting as a tolerance zone.
 Perpendicularity can also reference a 2D line, but it is more commonly used to describe the orientation of one surface plane perpendicular to another datum plane.

 Axis Perpendicularity is a tolerance that controls how Perpendicular a specific axis needs to be to a datum.
 In other words, it establishes a cylindrical boundary around the axis.
-It is controlled by a cylindrical tolerance zone around a theoretically perfectly parallel axis which is directly perpendicular to the datum feature.
+It is controlled by a cylindrical tolerance zone around a theoretical perfectly parallel axis which is directly perpendicular to the datum feature.

 If the Perpendicularity symbol is used for a hole or a pin, it is likely referring to the Axis Perpendicularity of the associated feature.

 In both cases, perpendicularity is always relative to a datum specified in the feature control frame.

 Perpendicularity Callout on Drawings